 Q&A: João Correia of the 75 A-Frame

-João Correia—a former professional cyclist turned entrepreneur—is the founder of luxury cycling travel brand inGamba Tours as well as Corso Sports Marketing, which represents some of the biggest talents in cycling.
-He's also owner of the 75 A-Frame in Sausalito, California, the home he shares with us at BoutiqueHomes.
+João Correia—a professional cyclist turned entrepreneur—is the founder of luxury cycling travel brand inGamba Tours as well as Corso Sports Marketing, which represents some of the biggest talents in cycling.
+He's also owner of the 75 A-Frame in Sausalito, just north of San Francisco, the home he shares with us at BoutiqueHomes.

 What is "home" to you?

 I travel a lot, so my favorite thing about home is the feeling I get when I come back to it.
 It’s hard to explain, but I start to smile the second I climb the front stairs.